sugardayfox/project_bolt.new_astro_last/instructions/prd.md

 - [Backlog] Feature 24: Multi-language Support:
 Adding language switch feature is included, full localization and translation of all content, including regular UI text and the content will also need to be implemented.
 But it can be done later on project, by project basis, based on research in interest.
 - [Backlog] Feature 25: for easier changeover we should have a central configuration file for stuff like - color palette, logo font type (from Google Fonts or such for easier maintenance).
 Also, this file's use should be expertly documented in the readme.md.
+- [Backlog] Feature 2: NavBar Logo.
+It should have a great font style for text logos and use that as the basic option.
 - [Shipped] Feature 3: NavBar Links.
 They should be links to the corresponding pages of the application.
 Also, have a great font style for text links and use that as the basic option.
 Mainly Resources and Blog.
 - [Shipped] Feature 5: Make NavBar responsive.
 So, on appropriately small screens, the NavBar should be hidden and a standard hamburger button should be shown to open it.
 - [Shipped] Feature 7: Make the home page responsive.